Cyber Mobility Mirror: A Deep Learning-based Real-World Object Perception Platform Using Roadside LiDAR: CMM Field Operational System

-Fig.~\ref{fig:pp} shows the network structure of the PointPillar.
-The main innovation is the Pillar Feature Net (PFT), which can generate a pseudo image based on the pillar-wise information of the 3D point cloud.
-After the PFT, a feature pyramid network (FPN) is applied and connected by the Single Shot Multi-box Detector (SSD)~\cite{liu2016ssd} detection head.
-In this work, loss functions are applied based on the SECOND~\cite{yan2018second}.
-Ground truth boxes and anchors are defined by a 8-dimensional vector $(x,y,z,w,l,h,\theta)$.
+Although the roadside point cloud is transformed into the coordinate suitable for training on the onboard dataset.
+The detection model has still required a large tolerance for the difference in data.
+Since there is a large shifting, i.e., near $3m$, along $z-$axis, to make the model not too sensitive for $z-$axis data, we voxelized the point cloud following the strategy applied in \cite{lang2019pointpillars}, i.e., only voxelization on the $x-y$ plane to generate point cloud pillars.
+Then data aggregation, as shown in Fig.~\ref{fig:pp}, is designed to extract and compress the features which will be sent to the deep neural network for generating predicted bounding boxes.

+After the data aggregation, Fig~\ref{fig:bbk} shows the designed feature pyramid network (FPN) followed by a 3D anchor-based detection head~\cite{liu2016ssd} to generate predicted bounding boxes.

+For the loss functions, localization and classification are considered.
+To be specific, ground target (GT) and anchors are defined by a 8-dimensional vector $(x,y,z,w,l,h,\theta)$.
 The localization regression residuals between ground truth and anchors are defined by:

 where the superscript $gt$ and $a$ represent the ground truth and anchor, respectively, and $d^a$ is defined by:

 The total localization loss is:

 Inspired by~\cite{yan2018second}, a softmax classification loss, $\mathcal{L}_{dir}$, is used to distinguish flipped boxes.
 The object classification is enabled by the focal loss \cite{lin2017focal}, which is shown as: